coderaiser/putout/README.md

-   --fix-count                 count of fixes rounds (defaults to 10) --rulesdir                  use additional rules from directory --transform                 apply inline transform --plugins                   plugins to use splited by comma --enable                    edits the project's .putout.json file to
+   --fix-count                 count of fixes rounds (defaults to 10) --rulesdir                  use additional rules from directory --transform                 apply inline transform --plugins                   a comma-seperated list of plugins to use --enable                    edits the project's .putout.json file to
                                toggle on a specific rule there.
 Note that this parameter can not be used together with --fix,